HumanSignal/label-studio/docs/source/guide/labeling.md

 4. Click **Submit** to save your annotation.
 5. Click the next task in the data manager to open the quick labeling view for that task and repeat steps 2-4.

-### <i class='ent'></i> Assign annotators to tasks

-In Label Studio Enterprise, if you're an administrator or project manager, you can assign annotators to tasks in a specific project.
-After you [add the annotator to the project or workspace](setup_project.html#Add-members-to-a-project), assign the annotator to specific tasks.

-1. For a specific project, select tasks on the Data Manager.
-2. Select the dropdown and choose **Assign Annotators**.
-3. Select names of annotators and click the `>` arrow to assign them to the selected tasks.
-4. Click **Assign**.

 ## Perform ML-assisted labeling with interactive preannotations

 If you have a machine learning backend set up to [get interactive preannotations](ml.html#Get-interactive-preannotations), you can choose whether to use those predictions while you label.